corneliusmunz/legoino/README.md

 Thanks to [@h2zero](https://github.com/h2zero/NimBLE-Arduino) for developing a new BLE library based on the NimBLE project and supporting legoino with the posibility in changing the callback functions that it works also for member functions.

-@giancann and xx for hub emulation
+Thanks to @giancann, @marcrupprath and @albant for the hub emulation idea and first implementation.

-@powerfunction credits
+Thanks for the original [PowerFunctions](https://github.com/jurriaan/Arduino-PowerFunctions) Library by @jurriaan

 # Remarks
 Prerequisite of that library is the NimBLE-Arduino library (https://github.com/h2zero/NimBLE-Arduino) with at least version 1.0.1 Otherwise the notifcations of changed charachteristic values will not work.
+So just install as a prerequesite the version 1.0.1 of that library via the Arduino Library manager or the platform.io library manager (https://www.arduinolibraries.info/libraries/nim-ble-arduino)

-Up to now the Library is only teseted for a Powered Up Train controllers, Boost controllers and Control+ Hubs.
+Up to now the Library is only teseted for a Powered Up Train controllers, Boost controllers, Control+ Hubs, PoweredUp Remote and Duplo Train Hub.
 You can connect to your HUB, set the LED color, set the Hub name, control the motors (speed, port, movements) and shut down the HUB via a Arduino command.
 You also are able to read in hub device infos (rssi, battery level, tilt) and sensor values (color, distance, rotation angle).

 # ToDo
 * Virtual Ports
 * Mario Hub
-* Duplo Train Hub

-# Contribution

-ToDo: Add some info about contribution